December 22, An Open Letter to Ruth Reichl.

 February 3, Forget the Bailout, A Better Fix.

 What's it gonna take to fix the economy?
 Well, it sure isn't saving money.
 Your friendly Commerce Department just released data showing personal savings rate going from 2.9% to 3.6%, second highest rate in a year.
 What do our exPrez and Mr. Keynes tell us as a way to get out of this mess?
+Answer is simple; spend don't save.
+Spend money and businesses get revenue.
+They get revenue and all them stuck economic wheels start to turn.
+But where are we gonna get the money?

 A huge bonanza of cash remains lurking out there in the economy.
 More money than the TARP and the AIG bailout and all the government grease used to slide the Wells Fargo Wachovia and Bank of America Merrill Lynch accommodations into place.
 So much money.
 Where is it hiding?
 Apart from documenting the continuing slide of business and investment credit, your friendly Federal Reserve also provides detailed information on retirement funds.
 Table 118c downloaded from their website lists total assets for "Private Pension Funds Defined Contribution Plans" as, get this, 3.5 trillion dollars as of the end of 2007.
 Sure its gone down a bit since the crash of '08.
 Let's say 40% to be generous.
 That would still leave something north of $2 trillion in those accounts.
 Just sitting there.